fastscape-lem/fastscapelib/doc/source/guide_flow.md

   {py:meth}`~fastscapelib.FlowGraph.update_routes` method
 - may expose its own parameters

-There are currently three categories of operators.
-See the {ref}`C++
+There are currently three categories of operators (see the {ref}`C++
 <cpp-api-flow-operators>` and {ref}`Python <py-api-flow-operators>` API
-reference for a full list of available operators.
+reference for a full list of available operators).

 ### Flow Routers